ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 for i in range(1, 20):

+    # We don't seem to get a recvline() when a segmentation fault
+    # occurs, so we use try...except to catch program crashes
     try:
         # Open the executable with stdbuf to stop it
         # buffering input/output so recv*() functions